material-shell/material-shell.github.io/content/about.md

 </headline-list-item>

 <headline-list-item icon="mdi-content-save" to="#persistence" title="Persistence">
-  help you retrieve your favorite layout and window's organization even after a reboot.
+  Help you retrieve your favorite layout and window's organization even after a reboot.
 </headline-list-item>

 <headline-list-item icon="mdi-keyboard" to="#hotkeys" title="Hotkeys">